-If 2020 taught us anything, it’s that in the face of massive, rapid transformation, every single industry has the potential to be turned on its head in the blink of an eye.
+If COVID has taught us anything, it’s that in the face of massive, rapid transformation, every single industry has the potential to be turned on its head in the blink of an eye.
 The AEC and digital marketing industry is not immune to this.

 If anything- the global pandemic has been an accelerant to revolutionize the way we live, work, and function as a society.
 As a result, marketers and designers everywhere are finding themselves revisiting an age-old question: what are we really contributing to the world?
 Are we tipping the scales in favor of justice, equality, diversity, and inclusion?
 Are we leaving the world better than we found it, or are we just feeding the rampant mill of capitalism?
 And what roles will architects, designers, and engineers play in the world, when we emerge from the current zeitgeist?

 The answers are not easy to find, but we must start asking these questions, or we risk being left behind.
 At Bizop, this line of questioning has led us to start fully rethinking our own best practices as an AEC marketing agency.
 We want to challenge the notion that “best practices” is the same idea as conducting “business as usual”- if we want progress- it can’t be.
 If you’re curious about what we predict marketing agencies will need to do to thrive and emerge as stronger businesses in the coming future, read on.